 About Fairafric

-Established in 2016, Fairafric is a German Ghanaian business that produces the first chocolate entirely made in West .
-This is done in Suhum, close to the capital Accra, and is sold mainly in European food stores.
+Established in 2016, Fairafric is a German Ghanaian that produces the first chocolate entirely made in West .
+This is done in Suhum, close to the capital Accra, and is sold mainly in European stores.
 Producing the whole bar locally is beneficial, as it creates more value and income per ton for the country.
-Adding to sustainability, Fairafric is climate neutral due to its solar-powered factory, which was built in just a couple of months.
+Adding to , Fairafric is climate neutral due to its solar-powered factory, which was built in just a couple of months.

-They offer 12 different flavours, including different or salt, in either chocolate or dark chocolate in different percentages.
+They offer 12 different flavours, including different nuts or salt, in either chocolate or dark chocolate in different percentages.
 Furthermore, they created Amanase, chocolate-covered nuts, fruits and Pralines.

 Nele and the Fairafric Chocolate Factory